jpedromergulhao/airpodsmax/README.md

    - `git clone https://github.com/jpedromergulhao/airpodsmax.git`
 2. Create a `.env` file in the root and place it:
    - `OPEN_CAGE_API_KEY=Your_Api_Key;`
-3. Run the project locally: To run the project locally, Vercel CLI requires authentication.
-This is only for local simulation and does not deploy the project or link it to your Vercel account.
+3. Run the project locally:
    - `vercel login` (If you are not authenticated to your vercel account)
    - `vercel dev`
 4. The app will be available at: